Updated: Will Trump actually end China’s De Minimis exemption that is killing USPS?

 This could help save USPS

 In 1874, the US and China signed a bilateral treaty to deliver mail from each other’s countries.
 The purpose was to help the railroad industry recruit cheap labor from China.
 At the time, it was only a relatively small amount of mail.
 However, by the 2010s, this system began devastatingly affecting the United States Postal Service [USPS] because the number of small parcels from China rose exponentially each year.
-The USPS was being mandated to deliver small parcels from China for a fraction of what they received to deliver a domestic small parcel.
+The USPS is mandated to deliver small parcels from China for less what they received to deliver the size domestic parcel.

 Many of these drop-shipped products are also inferior versions that bypass regulatory bodies, lack safety features, contain toxic ingredients, or violate copyright laws.